agda/agda-stdlib/HACKING.md

 git pull
 ```

-The second step is to create a branch for that feature based off of `master`.
+The second step is to create a branch for that feature based off `master`.
 Make sure to pick a fresh name in place of `new_feature`.
 We promptly push
 this new branch to our fork using the `-u` option fo `push`.